-USMS Water Temperature Index for sanctioned open water events:

-- Below 57°F (Very Cold) heat retaining swimwear and a Thermal Plan for Cold Water Swims is REQUIRED - 57°F-60°F (Cold) heat-retaining swimwear is required or a Thermal Plan for Cold Water Swims is REQUIRED - 60°F-66°F (Quite cool) Thermal Plan for Cold Water Swims is RECOMMENDED - 66°F-72°F (Fairly cool) Thermal Plan for Cold Water Swims is ENCOURAGED - 72°F-78°F (Cool) No Thermal Plan required - 78°F-82°F (Optimal) Heat-retaining swimwear & neoprene caps are not permitted above 78°F. - 82°F-85°F (Warm) Thermal Plan for Warm Water Swims is RECOMMENDED - $85^{\circ}F$ - $87.8^{\circ}F$ (Very warm) Thermal Plan for Warm Water Swims is REQUIRED - 87.8°F-95°F (Hot) Sanctioned open water swims cannot be held - Over 95°F (Extremely hot) Any swimming is ill-advised

-USMS Water Temperature Measurement Procedure: Using an accurate thermometer, the event host should take three to five measurements at various places on the course-12 to 18 inches below the water surface and no closer to the shore than 25 meters (if possible)-within one hour before the start of an open water swim.
+USMS Water Temperature Index for sanctioned open water events:- Below 57°F (Very Cold) - heat retaining swimwear and a Thermal Plan for Cold Water Swims is REQUIRED- 57°F-60°F (Cold) - heat-retaining swimwear is required or a Thermal Plan for Cold Water Swims is REQUIRED- 60°F-66°F (Quite cool) - Thermal Plan for Cold Water Swims is RECOMMENDED- 66°F-72°F (Fairly cool) - Thermal Plan for Cold Water Swims is ENCOURAGED- 72°F-78°F (Cool) - No Thermal Plan required- 78°F-82°F (Optimal) - Heat-retaining swimwear & neoprene caps are not permitted above 78°F.- 82°F-85°F (Warm) - Thermal Plan for Warm Water Swims is RECOMMENDED- 85°F-87.8°F (Very warm) - Thermal Plan for Warm Water Swims is REQUIRED- 87.8°F-95°F (Hot) - Sanctioned open water swims cannot be held- Over 95°F (Extremely hot) - Any swimming is ill-advisedUSMS Water Temperature Measurement Procedure:Using an accurate thermometer, the event host should take three to five measurements at various places on the course-12 to 18 inches below the water surface and no closer to the shore than 25 to five measurements at various places on the course-12 to 18 inches below the water surface and no closer to the shore than 25 meters (if possible)-within one hour before the start of an open water swim.
 The host should average these measurements, post and/or announce the resulting average temperature at least 30 minutes before the start of the swim, and announce it during the pre-race staff safety and swimmers' meetings.